OpenEx-Platform/docs/docs/usage/scenario_import.md

 | [         | optional section start|               |           |
 | ]         | optional section end  |               |           |

-Please, do note that if you wish to use only hour of the day (e.g. 9:30) in your trigger time, you need to set a launch date on your scenario.
+Please, do note that if you wish to use exact time of the day (e.g. 9:30) in your trigger time, you will need to set a launch date on your scenario before importing the timeline of injects from the xls file.

 You can also decide to use relative dates for each injects.
 For instance, you can say that your first inject happens at T and that subsequent injects happens at T+x.
 If so, you can set relative dates using the following values :